 valerianol, caryphyllene, cadinene, cadinol, elemolExtraction Technique

-Amyris Sandalwood is extracted by steam distillation from the woodInformation for Aromatherapists
+Amyris is extracted by steam distillation from the woodInformation for Aromatherapists

-This oil is a base note and blends well with Bergamot, Cedarwood, Citronella, Lavandin, Oakmos, Orange, Pine, Vetiver, Ylang ylang & other wood oils
+This oil is a base note and blends well with Bergamot, Cedarwood, Citronella, Lavandin, Orange, Pine, Vetiver, Ylang Ylang & other wood oils.

-Our Amyris Sandalwood essential oil is 100% pure and natural.
+Our Amyris Essential Oil is 100% pure and natural.
 It is free of any chemicals, pesticides, synthetic perfumes, fillers, or carrier oils.Cautions

 HungaryHistory and Background

-Helps to release strong emotions resulting from grief and trauma, calming to the emotions.
-In energy work, used in protection blends for spiritual work.
-Strengthens the energy body, grounding.
+Angelica Root helps to release strong emotions resulting from grief and trauma.
+It is calming to the emotions.
+In energy work, it is used in protection blends.
+It is strengthening to the body's energy and is grounding.

-In some cultures, used to ward off negative energy.Physical Description
+In some cultures, Angelica is used to ward off negative energy.Physical Description

 This oil is colorless to pale yellow and turns yellow to brown as it ages.Aromatic Description